 - Exploration: Organizations often times want to explore partnership and merger options.
-Questions that need to be answered include: What do you want to achieve?
+Questions that need to be answered include: Why now?
+What do you want to achieve?
 Who might be an appropriate partner?
 Is there a strategic fit in terms of mission, services and culture?
 What are the potential risks and benefits?

 - Negotiations: Once organizations feel comfortable that there is a strategic fit and decide to proceed, we will work with the organizations to conduct thorough due diligence and to create a joint partnership or merger plan.
 Both organizations will need legal representation to review a merger plan.